BLCM/cabinetsorter/README.md

 - README/Mod Description parsing could probably use some tweaking, but will have to do that carefully, of course.
 - Proper logging
+- Change to README path should update modfile object
+- If README doesn't end in `.md`, use "pre" indent
+- Use "pre" indent for all in-mod description
+- Flag to only update if git has updated?
+  - We don't want to run after *every* commit, because there could be a bunch all at once.
+But maybe if we ran every couple of minutes, that could at least be an initial gate.
+As opposed to my original plan of every 10/15/whatever minutes.

 License
 -------